smatechnologies/opcon-advanced-training/README.md

-# SMA OpCon Advanced Training
+# OpCon Advanced Training

-This repository contains the content behind the SMA OpCon Advanced training hosted at <https://help.smatechnologies.com/training/opcon-advanced/>.
+This repository contains the content behind the OpCon Advanced training hosted at <https://help.smatechnologies.com/training/opcon-advanced/>.

 ## Disclaimer

-No Support and No Warranty are provided by SMA Technologies for this project and related material.
+No Support and No Warranty are provided by Continuous for this project and related material.
 The use of this project's files is on your own risk.

-SMA Technologies assumes no liability for damage caused by the usage of any of the files offered here via this Github repository.
+Continuous assumes no liability for damage caused by the usage of any of the files offered here via this Github repository.

 ## License

-Copyright 2021 SMA Technologies
+Copyright 2021 Continuous

-This SMA OpCon Advanced training is [Creative Commons licensed](LICENSE).
+This OpCon Advanced training is [Creative Commons licensed](LICENSE).

 ## Contribution